home > html editors > microsoft publisher

 Using Expression Web to Build Contact Forms

-1. Create Your Form HTML
+1. Build Your Form and Custom HTML

-To get started, first generate some form HTML code using a free email form service such as myContactForm.com.
+To get started, first generate form HTML code using a free email form service such as myContactForm.com.
 If you are not familiar with myContactForm.com, you can read our tutorial here.

 2. Open Expression Web